 - Infection can occur after any surgery.
 The most common source of infection comes from bacteria on your skin.
-To prevent this you must clean and prepare your skin. - The night before or the morning of surgery, shower or bathe using an unscented or non-perfumed soap. - Wash your knee with chlorhexidine from mid thigh to mid calf.
-Dry off with a clean towel.
+To prevent this you must clean and prepare your skin. - The night before or the morning of surgery, shower or bathe using an unscented or non-perfumed soap. - Wash your leg with chlorhexidine.
+You will be instructed on this procedure at your PAU visit (pg.8)

-Caution: your skin my turn red after using the chlorhexidine.
+Caution: your skin may turn red after using the chlorhexidine.
 This should resolve within an hour or so.
 If the redness persists or if you have any type of reaction, wash the area with soap and water and dry with a clean towel.
 Notify the nurse if this occurs the morning of the surgery.